 As we become more reliant on digital technologies, protecting online information and data is of critical importance.
 To address this need, our department has developed a large research portfolio related to computer security, privacy, and assurance.

-Research at ARC lab covers all aspects of theoretical and applied cryptography.
+Research at the ARC Lab covers all aspects of theoretical and applied cryptography.

-SPLICE – Security and Privacy in the Lifecycle of IoT for Consumer Environments – addresses these risks by examining the human, social, and technological scope of the security and privacy challenges emerging in Smart Homes across a wide range of residential stakeholders, including owners, occupants, renters, visitors, and domestic workers.
+The Security and Privacy in the Lifecycle of IoT for Consumer Environments Project, or SPLICE, addresses Internet of Things risks by examining the human, social, and technological scope of the security and privacy challenges emerging in smart homes across a wide range of residential stakeholders, including owners, occupants, renters, visitors, and domestic workers.

 Assistant Professor and Technical Director of the JHU Information Security Institute